 What this looks like in practice

 The Maths department prides itself on the way that it challenges students.
 Our curriculum provides a solid grounding for students with opportunities for all to be stretched.
 Our more able Key Stage 4 are able take the GCSE a year early, completing a Further Maths GCSE in Year 11 leading in to AS Level Maths.

-In Key Stage 3, students are taught in ability groups as soon as they enter Year 7.
+In Key Stage 3, students are taught in mixed-ability groups as soon as they enter Year 7.
 The accelerated curriculum covers a wide breadth of topics and allows for a range of activities and challenges.

 For the final GCSE qualification, there are two tiers of entry, Foundation (Grades 1 to 5) and Higher (Grades 4 to 9).
 The qualification is graded on a scale from 1 to 9, with 9 being the highest grade.
 Students sit three, equally weighted, written examination papers: